jimmypuntoexe/prosvisio_assignment1/README.md

   * verify: analize code for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.
   For this purpose we used Pylint.
+  * test-unit: in this stage we test the application using the library "unittest" imported in the script "test.py"
+  * release: Create a tag target-image that refers to source_image that is the latest and upload the repository